What are the school hours?

 How many children are in one class?

-Our infant classroom has up to 8 children with 2 teachers and a roving assistant.
+Our infant classroom has up to 12 children with 3 teachers and a roving assistant.

-Does my child have to be potty trained?
+Does my child have to be potty-trained?

 What happens if my child is sick?